 Water & Rain

-If your plant is in a planter without drainage, do not put it outside.
+If your plant is in a planter without a physical drainage hole, do not put it outside unless it will be completely covered from the elements.
 Why?
-Accumulating rain can be trouble for any plant in a non-draining pot as rain will accumulate in the non-draining planter and drown the plants.
-When it does rain though, you can skip watering that day.
+Accumulating rain can be trouble for any plant in a non-draining pot, as rain can accumulate in the non-draining planter quickly and lead to overwatering and potentially root rot.

-Leaf Drop When Bringing Back Indoors
+Leaf Drop (When Back Indoors)

 Stimulate Fill-In On Sparse Plants

-Vivid Colors + Flowering
+Vivid Colors and Flowering